 - Available in 16 colors

-- The smallest size appropriate for chest circumference of 13”, so may be too big for some mini Doxies
+- The smallest size is appropriate for a chest circumference of 13”, so may be too big for some mini Doxies.

 Best Budget Harness